secretflow/serving/docs/source/intro/tutorial.rst

     1. Both parties of Secretflow-Serving use mock feature source to produce random feature values.
     2. The model files in the examples directory are loaded by ``Alice`` and ``Bob``'s Secretflow-Serving respectively。
-    3. The SecretFlow-Serving is served through the HTTP protocol.
-However, for production environments, it is recommended to use HTTPS instead.
-Please check :ref:`TLS Configuration <TlsConfig>` for details.
+    3. The SecretFlow-Serving in this example provides services through the `HTTP` protocol.
+However, for a production environment, it is recommended to use `mTLS` to secure all communication links and access the service via `HTTPS`.
+Please check :ref:`mTLS Configuration <TlsConfig>` for details.

 .. code-block:: bash